Node-DC/Node-DC-EIS/README.md

 #### NOTE:

-	1. For microsevices mode, it's possible to deploy each service on different machine (seperate IP address).
+	1. For microservices mode, it's possible to deploy each service on different machine (seperate IP address).
 Please take a look at the following file for any such changes,
 	2. In this mode you (User) may have to increase the concurrency value in order to achive platform utilisation.

       microservices/employee_service/config/configuration.js file.